UK PM Johnson out of the hospital, says staff saved his life

 While he convalesces, Johnson has asked Foreign Secretary Dominic Raab to handle the nation’s response to the pandemic that has infected at least 1.78 million worldwide and killed 109,000 people.
 Experts say those numbers seriously understate the impact of the pandemic, due to limited testing and different ways of counting the dead.

-Britain has been in effective lockdown since March 23 and the government is set to extend the restrictions sometime next week.
+Britain has been in effective lockdown since March 23 and the government is set to extend the restrictions sometime this week.

 But Johnson’s Conservative government has come under fire for its slow response to confronting the pandemic — allowing tens of thousands to gather at the Cheltenham horse racing festival in mid-March, for example.
 It’s also faced criticism for its slow rollout of a coronavirus testing program.